'90 Yamaha FJ1200

 The bike was back.
 I rode up into the mountains as far as I could go after fixing an oil leak in the pan.
 Our only hiccup in switching motors.
 For a test- I pointed the bike for Mount Hamilton - Lick Observatory above San Jose merely picking the road off the Bay Area map because it looked really curvy.
 Woe Nelly!
 What a ride, I didn't even know a road could be that curvy!
 The new FJ passed the test.

 The following spring I headed off to Sears Point Raceway on a Friday to meet other riders at 9AM at the racetrack for a group ride.
 There were about 12 of us, and we headed north past Napa on Silverado Trail to Petrified Forest Rd to Skaggs Spring Rd.
 When we hit Skaggs Spring Rd- the road opened up and 4 of us took off.
 And yeah, we were flying.
 I felt at the top of my game.
 We were all cruising along about 60mph through corners and the FJ had never performed better.
 Riding past Annapolis Rd (a great ride), a CBR600F4 and I pulled away from the pack.
 He was in the lead.
 The road through here- if you are not familiar with the Redwoods- can be narrow, questionable pavement quality, many blind corners and numerous elevation changes.

-Nearing Hwy 1, I came around a tight right hander, a redwood in the apex, and a little rise in the middle of the corner.
-I braked hard on the front brake at the same time hitting a little bit of gravel, the front tire slid and the bike low sided onto the right side sliding down the road.
+Nearing Highway 1, I came around a tight right-hander, a redwood in the apex, and a little rise in the middle of the corner.
+I braked hard on the front brake at the same time hitting a bit of gravel, the front tire slid, and the bike low sided onto the right side sliding down the road.

 We had pulled ahead from the main group so far that I had time to collect myself and pick up the bike lying in the middle of the road.
 It promptly started right up.
 I had done little damage except ground off the removable pucks built into the air intakes on the side of the fairing.
 And of course, some scratches on the muffler.